-As we just mentioned, dogs will naturally become less active the older they get, but that doesn’t mean we should just let them sleep all day.
+As we just mentioned, as a dog ages, he will naturally become less active, but that doesn’t mean we should just let them sleep all day.
 If your elderly father wanted to do nothing but sit in front of the TV all day taking naps and watching reruns of Murder, She Wrote, you’d make sure every once in awhile to say, “Pop, come on, we’re taking a walk.”

-One of the most common changes in your aging dog is to their digestive system.
+One of the most common changes your older dog faces is in regards to their digestive system.
 It becomes less efficient and has more difficulty breaking down foods and absorbing nutrients.

 Your dog may become constipated more easily and strain when they go to the bathroom.
-Most Senior Diets add a bit more bulk or fiber to their meals to alleviate this issue.
-The fiber will not only help loosen their stools it will also help them absorb those essential nutrients.
+Most senior dog foods add a bit more bulk or fiber to their meals to alleviate this issue.
+The fiber will not only help loosen their stools, it will also help them absorb those essential nutrients.

-Another common problem as dogs get older is increased flatulence.
+Another common problem with old age in dogs is increased flatulence.
 Older dogs are gassier dogs.
-It doesn’t seem to bother them much but it sure can empty a room quick when company is over.
-You can help decrease this gas a few different ways:
+It doesn’t seem to bother them much but it sure can empty a room quickly when company is over.
+You can help decrease your dog’s gas a few different ways:

 - Stop feeding them table scraps.
 I know, I know, they love those bits of pizza crust and waffles but it’s just not good for their gut and it can stir up gas in their digestive tract.
 It’s not good for them or you.
 A classic lose/lose.

-- Again, make sure they are getting moderate exercise as exercise will help move gas and stimulate bowel movements.
+- Again, make sure your dog is getting moderate exercise as exercise will help move gas and stimulate bowel movements.